megi2002/Graph-Isomorphism/README.md

 ## Usage

-A folder containing graph files with the '.grl' extension should be added to the repository.
+A folder containing graph files with the '.grl' extension should be added to the repository (test_files).
 The files array in the main() function should be changed to contain the correct names of the graph files

 ```python